 Investment in capital assets: This component of net position consists of capital assets, net of accumulated depreciation and reduced by outstanding borrowings that are attributable to the acquisition, construction, or improvement of those assets.
-MCE did not have any outstanding borrowings as of March 31, 2021, and 2020
+MCE did not have any outstanding borrowings as of March 31, 2022, and 2021.

-Restricted: This component of net position consists of constraints placed on net asset use through external constraints imposed by creditors (such as through debt covenants), grantors, contributors, or laws or regulations of other governments or constraints imposed by law through constitutional provisions or enabling legislation.
+Restricted: This component of net position represents net asset use subject to external constraints imposed by creditors (such as through debt covenants), grantors, contributors, or laws or regulations of other governments or constraints imposed by law through constitutional provisions or enabling legislation.

-Unrestricted: This component of net position consists of net position that does not meet the definition of "investment in capital assets" or "restricted".
+Unrestricted: This component of net position consists of net position that does not meet the definitions of "investment in capital assets" or "restricted."